Captain Disillusion: Early life

-Melikdjanian was born to Soviet-era circus performer parents, and is of Armenian and Russian descent.
-His father, Vilen, was a particularly well-known performer.
-He toured the Soviet Union with his parents until age 6, where he would live with his grandmother while attending school.
-During summer, he would resume touring with his parents.
-In his youth, Melikdjanian would spend most of his free time trying to copy the styles of Disney animators.
+Melikdjanian was born to Soviet-era circus performer parents of Armenian and Russian descent.
+His father, Vilen, was a well-known performer.
+Alan toured the Soviet Union with his parents until he was six years old, after which he lived with his grandmother while attending school.
+During the summer, he would resume touring with his parents.
+In his youth, Melikdjanian spent most of his free time trying to copy the styles of Disney animators.

-His family defected to the United States in the late 1980s; he rejoined them two years later, attending the William H. Turner Technical Arts High School in Miami, where he studied video production and 3D animation.
-He graduated from the Miami International University of Art & Design with a Bachelor of Fine Arts degree in film production.
+His parents defected to the United States in the late 1980s; he joined them two years later, attending the William H. Turner Technical Arts High School in Miami, where he studied video production and 3D animation.
+He graduated from the International Fine Arts College with a Bachelor of Fine Arts degree in film production.

 Career

 FilmNet.com and Openfilm

-Melikdjanian was the co-founder and creative director of FilmNet.com, and was the co-founder and chief creative officer of Openfilm.
+Melikdjanian co-founded FilmNet.com as a creative director, and co-founded Openfilm as chief creative officer.
 Both were intended as alternatives to popular video-sharing site YouTube, but for serious amateur filmmakers who "don't want to place their work alongside YouTube's mediocrities."
 Openfilm closed in August 2015.

-"Captain Disillusion" YouTube Channel, 2007–present
+YouTube channel

-The "Captain Disillusion" YouTube Channel has approximately 2.36 million subscribers and 230 million views (as of May 2025).
-On the channel he debunks—amongst other things—viral and paranormal "hoax" videos, doing so humorously, and with a heavy focus on visual effects.
-He edits his videos using various software programs beginning with Avid Media Composer followed by Adobe After Effects, Blender, and Da Vinci Resolve.
+The "Captain Disillusion" channel has approximately 2.52 million subscribers and 272 million views (as of May 2025).
+On the channel, he debunks viral and paranormal "hoax" videos, among others, with a heavy focus on visual effects.
+He edits his videos using software including Avid Media Composer, Adobe After Effects, Blender, and DaVinci Resolve.

-In his videos, Melikdjanian wears a vintage 1980s tracksuit, with the bottom half of his face being covered in metallic paint.
+In his videos, Melikdjanian wears a vintage 1980s tracksuit, with the bottom half of his face covered in metallic paint.
+He uses a wristband gifted to him by James Randi.

 Melikdjanian described how he designed his superhero costume:

-Format

-Firstly, the Captain addresses the audience.
-A typical introduction to his videos is "Greetings, children, Captain Disillusion here."
-Secondly, he goes on to show a popular video, usually a paranormal or viral video which is "too good to be true" (often starting with humorous topics to set a lighthearted mood, and then using his wristband—a gift from James Randi—to lead him to talk about the real topic).
-Thirdly, he reviews the footage, utilizing his expertise in digital editing, to break down the video and show how the result was accomplished.
-He also likes to recreate effects from the videos he debunks, often incorporating this into episodes.
+He reviews videos which are "too good to be true," using his expertise in digital editing to break down the video and show how the result was accomplished, sometimes recreating effects from the videos he debunks.
+His videos contain the motto "Love with your heart.

-He ends each video by saying he has to go, usually to assist with something mundane happening elsewhere in the world.
-He then says his motto: "Love with your heart.
 Use your head for everything else."
-His videos often conclude with a humorous ending sequence, which occasionally relates with the preceding video.

-DVD

-In 2011, Melikdjanian released a DVD of his Captain Disillusion series, entitled Captain Disillusion – Fame Curve Collection.
-It contains the first 16 episodes remastered with optional commentary and additional bonus features.
-He debuted it at TAM9, and later made it available for purchase online.

-Recognition